scooter99boston/bbu-gf/docs/gf_info/membership.md

         2. *Transaction Endorser*: APPROVED for the endorsement for *Transaction Author* write requests.
     * **Restrictions**:
         1. Membership is limited to the number of Board of Director seats available.
-        2. A FIFO waiting list is maintained by BoD to allow for new members to fill voids left by exiting members.
+        2. A FIFO waiting list is maintained by Governing Board to allow for new members to fill voids left by exiting members.
-        3. Must sign the required ```Network Agreements``` as set forth in the Participation Agreement.
+        3. Must sign the required ```Utility Agreements``` as set forth in the Participation Agreement.
         4. Utility Service Providers MAY NOT be a Governing Member.
         5. Utility Service Providers MAY NOT participate in the Finance Committee.
     * **Benefits**:
         1. A single representative on the Board of Directors.
         2. Appointment of representatives to any Committee within the Directed Fund.
-        3. Approval, pending signed ```Network Agreements```, to act as a Transaction Endorser.
+        3. Approval, pending signed ```Utility Agreements```, to act as a Transaction Endorser.
         4. Write Transactions as a Transaction Endorser as defined in ```Exhibit C``` of the Participation Agreement.

 2. Operational Member